Sign up for my newsletter for research & practice updates

 • Fertility concerns

-• Early menopause
+• Early menopause (final menses before age 40)

-• Ruling out other conditions (thyroid disease, vitamin deficiencies)
+• Assess other issues: thyroid, vitamin deficiencies)

 • Screening for associated health risks (lipids, glucose)

-• **Note: Salivary/urine hormone testing not recommended for evaluating/treating symptoms.
+• Salivary/urine hormone testing NEVER recommended

 Still have questions?
 Contact me

-This is the answer to the question, “Why don’t you test estrogen & FSH in perimenopause?”
+Q: “Why don’t you test estrogen & FSH in perimenopause?”

 And here is the answer to “What is the difference between all the different types of hormone therapy?”
 Click to see larger